lycheeverse/lycheeverse.github.io/rate-limits.md

 #### GitHub Rate Limiting

 GitHub has a quite aggressive rate limiter.
-If you're seeing errors like
+When you come across errors like

 ```bash
 GitHub token not specified.
 To check GitHub links reliably, use `--github-token`